lukakralj/TouchGlove/README.md

 # TouchGlove

-This repository contains software that is needed for a homemade prototype data glove to run.
+This repository contains software that is needed for a homemade prototype dataglove to run.

 ## Aim
 The aim was to create a gesture input device to use for a laptop.
 One of the main goals was to be able to grab a window/pen